-Of the water schemes shown in table 3 above the SCP has been shown to have the least favourable water balance.
-Using recorded levels of consumption for the area supplied by the SCP, and comparing these to the water supplied from desalination, recycling and the recorded surface water inflows for the period 1969-1994 the water balance in table 4 is constructed.
+Of the water schemes shown in Table 4.2 above the SCP has been shown to have the least favourable water balance (World Bank, 1996).
+Using recorded levels of consumption for the area supplied by the SCP, and comparing these to the water supplied from desalination, recycling and the recorded surface water inflows for the period 1969-1994 the water balance in Table 4.3 is constructed.